 Dental Filling or Bonding

 Dental bonding involves layering on a durable, tooth-colored material to restore the tooth’s shape.
 This relatively simple procedure can be completed in one dental appointment.
 Because the bonding material has the same shade and transparency as natural teeth, it creates a seamless repair.
-However, it’s possible the bonding material may wear away over time and eventually be replaced.
+However, the bonding material may wear away over time and eventually be replaced.

 Dental Veneers